rethinkdb/rethinkdb/NOTES.md

 Bug fix release

 * Fixed a regression in the backup scripts that detected the server version incorrectly (#3706)
-* Fixed a bug in the load balancer that could degrade performance (#4066)
+* Fixed a bug in the cache balancer that could degrade performance (#4066)

 --